 Available in: Nature’s Vengeance

 This deck uses the aspect of social interaction as the main game plan.
-Xantcha is a really unique card in this aspect.
+Xantcha is a very unique card in this aspect.
 She is just 3 mana for a 5/5 which makes her highly easy to cast.

 The fact that one of your opponents gains control of her and needs to attack each turn, makes political alliances and deals prevalent in games where she is played.
 As such, it really brings out the fun of social interaction in commander games.